The Maine Organic Farmer and Gardener

 The Maine Organic Farmer & Gardener

-The Maine Organic Farmer & Gardener, MOFGA’s quarterly newspaper, is considered to be one of the leading information sources on organic agriculture and sustainable living practices.
-The publication features articles ranging from organic farming and gardening advice to in-depth coverage on the ecological, social and environmental consequences of industrialized agriculture.
-Each issue also features delicious recipes, organic products information, details on MOFGA’s activities and much, much more.
+The Maine Organic Farmer & Gardener, MOFGA’s quarterly publication, is considered to be one of the leading information sources on organic agriculture and sustainable living practices.
+The publication features articles ranging from organic farming and gardening advice to in-depth coverage on the ecological, social, and environmental consequences of industrialized agriculture.
+Each issue also features delicious recipes, organic products information, details on MOFGA’s activities, and more.

 In this Issue